 Since women are a vulnerable group they are subjected to exploitation in all sectors.
 Be it emotional, financial, social and even Sexual.
 Since the courts are aware of this and with the view to provide a remedy to women, S 354 A was included in the IPC.
 S 354 A recognizes 4 acts as sexual harassment they are:

-This physical advances also includes unwelcome sexual gesture or behaviour whether directly or indirectly seen as sexually coloured remarks.
+These physical advances also include unwelcome sexual gestures or behaviour whether directly or indirectly seen as sexually coloured remarks.
 With the changing world language of communication also has been changing.
-The world of technology has been a great contribution to this.
-Hence sexual gestures will also include those that are newly used by the current generation eg Use of slang language that has a sexual meaning, use of emojis etc.
+The world of technology has made a great contribution to this.
+Hence sexual gestures will also include those that are newly used by the current generation eg Use of slang language that has a sexual meaning, the use of emojis etc.

-The scope of this also includes any unwelcome physical, verbal/non-verbal conduct that is sexual in nature.
+The scope of this also includes any unwelcome physical, verbal/non-verbal conduct that is sexual.

 The critical factor is the “unwelcomed behaviour”, thereby making the impact of such actions on the recipient more relevant rather than the intent of the perpetrator.
 As per the Indian Constitution, sexual harassment is a gross violation of the fundamental right of a woman to gender equality provided under Article 14 of the Constitution of India and her right to life and live with dignity under Article 21 of the Constitution.
 Thus in 1997 in the case of Vishaka V. The state of Rajasthan and others, for the first time, sexual harassment had been explicitly and legally defined.
 It was in this landmark case that sexual harassment was identified as separate illegal behaviour.
 The guidelines provided under this case by the SC were used by the government until the Act of The Sexual Harassment of Women At Workplace (Prevention, Prohibition and Redressal) Act, was enacted in the year 2013.